Andrew Vaughn Player Props: White Sox vs. Phillies

 - The Phillies pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies' 5.48 team ERA ranks 27th among all MLB pitching staffs.
+- The Phillies have a 5.48 team ERA that ranks 27th across all MLB pitching staffs.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (17 total, 1.1 per game).

-- Falter (0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.
+- Wheeler makes the start for the Phillies, his fourth of the season.
+He is 0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched.

-- His most recent time out was on Thursday against the Cincinnati Reds, when the lefty threw 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he went six innings, allowing one earned run while giving up three hits.

-- In three games this season, the 25-year-old has an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are hitting .311 against him.
+- In three games this season, the 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.